George Kelly (playwright): Personal life

-George Kelly, a "life-long bachelor," maintained a 55-year relationship with his lover William Eldon Weagley (27 November 1896 – 16 October 1975), the son of John Adams Weagley and Ella Frances Weagley, up until his death.
+George Kelly, a "life-long bachelor," maintained a 55-year relationship with his partner William Eldon Weagley (November 27, 1896 – October 16, 1975), the son of John Adams Weagley and Ella Frances Weagley, up until his death.
 Weagley was often referred to as his valet.
 That Kelly was gay was a closely guarded secret and went unacknowledged by his family to the point of not inviting Weagley to his funeral; he instead slipped in and sat quietly on a back seat.

 Kelly died on June 18, 1974, at the Bryn Mawr Hospital in Bryn Mawr, Pennsylvania, after several years of living in Sun City, a desert retirement village in Riverside, California.